RonanJackson/avant-arte-developer-challenge/FOLLOW-UP.md

 I liked this test!
 It challenged me quite a lot more than others due to the frontend heavy aspect without any styling libraries.
 As mentioned before, I don't get to do UI much in my day job so this was fun to try and get working...
 I hope it was a good enough effort.

-### Q) Question for Avant Arte
+### Q) Question/Comments for Avant Arte

 - I found it odd that this project uses backpack-react-scripts which comes from Skyscanner, any particular reason for doing so?
 - It would have been nice to attach a backend properly so I could flex a bit more there (as the role is full stack, not frontend only).
 I have linked a previous takehome assignment above which you can use as an indicator.

-P.S. there are some typos in the README:
+- I didn't quite understand the show currency in euros part.
+I just stuck a € symbol in front of the number.
+The screenshot implied the currency might be USD and therefore needs attaching to a currency converter API, but I don't think that's probably what you meant /are lookin for!
+Would have to dig out an old side project of mine: https://airtable.com/marketplace/blk2Cd3budAdoP7Vb/currency-converter ha!

-'sollution'
+P.S. there are some typos in the README.
+I have fixed them all in this takehome if you wish to update it.